Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsedataaddressestype.md

 # ListContactsResponseDataAddressesType

 Specifies the category or purpose of the address, such as 'home', 'work', or 'billing'.
-This string helps in identifying the context in which the address is used, aiding in filtering and organizing addresses based on their type.
+This helps in organizing and differentiating addresses based on their usage context within the CRM system.

 ## Example Usage